Georgetown hosting Sunday night candlelight vigil to honor trooper killed at DMV

 Investigators said the trooper pushed a DMV employee out of harm’s way as the man opened fire again, shooting the trooper a second time.
 A New Castle County police officer arrived, confronted the man and shot him.

 The trooper and the man were taken to local hospitals, where both were pronounced dead.
-Their names have not been released by authorities as of late Wednesday morning.
+Their names have not yet been released by authorities yet.

 The vigil in Georgetown carries added meaning for the community.
 Georgetown Police Department Officer Chad Spicer was killed while protecting his community on Sept.
 1, 2009, a loss that still resonates deeply with locals and law enforcement across Sussex County.